 Differences in concern, anxiety, personal and national resilience and posttraumatic growth between participants according to whether they were born in Israel or elsewhere were examined with an independent sample t-test (Table 7).

 We found significant differences between participants according to their birthplace within or outside of Israel in posttraumatic growth (t (181) = 2.44, p < .05).
 The level of posttraumatic growth was significantly higher among participants who were born in Israel than among those born elsewhere.
-There were no significant differences in concern, anxiety or personal/national resilience according to this factor.
+There were, however, no significant differences in concern, anxiety or personal/national resilience related to place of birth.

 Discussion

-The COVID-19 pandemic presents an unprecedented opportunity to study the experience of mental health nurses experiencing a simultaneous dual trauma.
-These nurses must face both the pandemic’s stressors and occupational stressors.
-They fear for their own personal well-being as well as for the health of those close to them.
-Nurses are trapped between the desire to work, continuing with their routine, and fulfilling the role that defines them and gives them meaning, in spite of the stresses of the workplace, and the desire to care for their children, parents and those left at home.
-Shared traumatic reality has both negative and positive outcomes (Baum 2014), and this study examines both.
-We found that the COVID-19 crisis had negative and positive psychological effects on mental health nurses in this shared traumatic reality.
+The COVID-19 pandemic presents an unprecedented opportunity to study the impact on mental health nurses experiencing a shared trauma together with their clients.
+Both fear for their own personal safety and well-being, as well as for the health of those close to them.
+Like other nurses, mental health nurses are trapped between their desire to fulfil the professional roles that define them and give them meaning, despite the stresses of the workplace, and their desire to ensure the health of their families at home (Wu et al., 2020).
+Mental health nurses however, must manage both the pandemic’s stressors and the high degree of stress typical of their occupation.
+Building on other research (Baum, 2014), this study found that there are both negative and positive psychological effects on mental health nurses arising from such a shared traumatic reality.

-Thus, in April 2020, in the middle of the first COVID-19 wave in Israel, when public and health workers were expressing significant concerns about a new pandemic outbreak, the level of concern among Israeli mental health nurses was moderate, and their level of anxiety was low.
-Their level of personal resilience high, the level of national resilience was high and the level of posttraumatic growth was moderate.
+In April 2020, in the middle of the first COVID-19 wave in Israel, when public and health workers were expressing significant concerns about the growing morbidity and mortality associated with the pandemic, Israeli mental health nurses expressed moderate levels of concern, and their level of anxiety was low.
+Their levels of personal and national resilience were high, and their level of posttraumatic growth was moderate.